spederiva/whatsapp-to-slack/README.md

 This will display:
 ```
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit
-  -source source        WhatsApp file containing the exported chat.
+  -source               WhatsApp file containing the exported chat.
 It MUST be exported from Whatsapp Mobile App
-  -resultset RESULTSET  filename of the resultset.
+  -resultset            Filename of the resultset.
 CSV extension should be included in the filename
-  -channel CHANNEL      slack channel name
+  -channel              Slack channel name
+  -datesep              Specifies the separator character that appears between the year, month, and day
+  -formatdatetime       Full DateTime Format.
+Must define 'datesep' as well.
+Default: %m/%d/%y %H:%M
 ```

 ### Usage